 However, there is one case where all three credit bureaus should delete an item from your credit reports automatically at around the same time—namely, 7–10 years after it appeared.

-The Fair Credit Reporting Act sets a limit to how long certain types of

-	information can stay on your credit reports.
-Most negative information can

-	stay on your reports for 7 years, while positive information can remain for
+The Fair Credit Reporting Act sets a limit to how long certain types of information can stay on your credit reports.
+Most negative information can stay on your reports for 7 years, while positive information can remain for 10 years.

-	10 years.
 3

-	Each bureau should automatically update your credit reports to delete

-	information once it’s reached the credit reporting limit.
+Each bureau should automatically update your credit reports after this time has passed, meaning that an account will be removed from your credit report automatically once it’s reached the credit reporting limit.